This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 NotificationChannelGroupInput

-An object represents a notification channel group to be set.
+An object which represents a notification channel group to be set.

 NotificationChannelGroupInput Properties